alexte/whoisonline/README.md

    extensions for that, but they are all not perfect.
  - The XMPP protocoll is usually running over TCP.
 But some firewalls force you to HTTP
  - XMPP needs a client.
-Current services have to be web base, at least optionally.
+Current applications need a web client, at least optionally.

 What are the advantages of WhoisOnline?
 ---------------------------------------